 The nearest station is Lewes.
 All Glyndebourne performances finish in time for audiences to return to London by train.
 There are excellent rail connections from London Victoria (journey time just over an hour) and across the south-east.
 Check with National Rail Enquiries for the latest service information or phone 08457 484 950.

-Shuttle service from Lewes station
+Coach service from Lewes station

 During the Festival

 This service meets the recommended train from London Victoria and will travel to and from Glyndebourne until all customers from the designated train have been collected.
 Departure times vary so please refer to the performance schedule for the exact train time.

 If you’re arriving from stations other than London Victoria, please time your journey to be at Lewes train station before the coach leaves for Glyndebourne.
 Later trains from London Victoria might allow enough time to travel to Glyndebourne, but you’ll have to arrange your own transport from Lewes station.
 There is a taxi rank at the station, but it can be busy.

 Departure times vary so please refer to the performance schedule.

 Please note, for Glyndebourne Tour performances during the autumn, the coach leaves Lewes Station one hour before the start of scheduled performances.